QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 This lecture series will teach you to use Python for scientific computing, with a focus on economics and finance.

-### Contents

 The series is aimed at Python novices, although experienced users will also find useful content in later lectures.

 In this lecture we will

 * introduce Python,
 * showcase some of its abilities,
 * discuss the connection between Python and AI,
-* explain why you should be using it for scientific computing, and
+* explain why Python is our favorite language for scientific computing, and
 * point you to the next steps.

 You do **not** need to understand everything you see in this lecture -- we will work through the details slowly later in the lecture series.